bugsnetsoftware/bugsnetsoftware.github.io/index.md

 ## **Request a copy of BUGSnet**

-If your needs excess the functionalities of the server, you can request a copy of BUGSnet by contacting us directly.
+If your needs exceed the functionalities of the server, you can request a copy of BUGSnet by contacting us directly.
 Academic use is free.

 ### How to get started